772424/check_ssd/README.md

 # ChangeLog:

+- Version 1.7: Fix all shellcheck warning and recommandations.
+Use wear level value from smart-log if smart-log-add command does not exists
 - Version 1.6: Add performance data, fix issues with non standar lsi cards, several fixes and extra options.
 Check changelog
 - Version 1.5: Tiny bugfix
 - Version 1.4: Support for NVMe disks.